 © John Benjamins

 Table of Contents

 Part 1.
-Women’s speech as the object of regulation
+Women’s speech as the object of regulation: The premodern period

 “In this wide-ranging work, Momoko Nakamura develops a challenging, sometimes surprising, but always persuasive critical corrective to deeply entrenched, essentialist conceptions of Japanese women’s language.
 Her historical discourse approach provides an especially productive vantage point not only on language and gender in Japan but on the formation and transformation of language ideologies everywhere.”

 “Through a critical analysis of voluminous historical data on metalinguistic discursive practices, Momoko Nakamura, a preeminent scholar of Japanese language and gender, effectively denaturalizes the orthodox relationship between language and gender and elucidates the process and implications of the ideological construction of “Japanese women’s language.”
 A stimulating and invaluable addition to the field!”

 Altohami, Waheed M. A